 Completion can be turned off by default by deselecting Auto list members from the General property page in the Visual Basic folder.

-You can manually invoke completion by invoking List Members, Complete Word, or ALT+RIGHT ARROW.
-For more information, see Using IntelliSense.
+You can manually invoke completion by invoking List Members, Complete Word, or Alt+Right Arrow.
+For more information, see Use IntelliSense.

 IntelliSense in Zone

 IntelliSense in Zone assists Visual Basic developers who need to deploy applications through ClickOnce and are constrained to partial trust settings.
 This feature: